sagemathinc/cocalc-compute-docker/src/anaconda/README.md

 # The Anaconda Image

-This is an Anaconda image, using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) \(a drop in replacement for `conda)` for self contained very fast installs.
+This is an Anaconda image, using [Miniforge](https://github.com/conda-forge/miniforge).

 Anaconda provides many Python packages that run together in one Python environment, including [PyTorch](https://pytorch.org/), [Tensorflow](https://www.tensorflow.org/),